Searching ...

 Fashion

-You may not know this, but Columbus is a major fashion center in the Midwest and the nation.
+You may not know this before moving to Ohio, but Columbus is a major fashion center in the Midwest and the nation.
 With the third-largest concentration of designers in the US, it runs two annual Fashion Weeks.
-The city is also home to L Brands, the parent company of Victoria’s Secret, Bath & Body Works, and PINK.
+L Brands, the parent company of Victoria’s Secret, Bath & Body Works, and PINK, is headquartered in Columbus.
 Shoppers will delight in experiencing the boutiques focusing on high-end designer clothing and the vintage stores featuring one-of-a-kind pieces from decades past.

 Art

 Find art galleries in almost every major city, from the Cleveland Art Museum to the Dayton Art Institute.
 The Columbus Museum of Art includes major collections from both past and present, while the Cincinnati Art Museum has a broad collection of world-class artwork.
-These cities, and multiple other smaller towns, host art weeks each year, usually in the summer, with the June Columbus Art Festival being the largest.
+These larger cities and multiple other smaller towns host art weeks each year, usually in the summer.
+The June Columbus Art Festival being the largest.
+BLINK in Cincinnati is the largest free public art event and immersive, with large-scale projection mapping and interactive sculptures.

 Sports

-Get ready for a sea of red in football season, as The Ohio State Buckeyes have a passionate fan base.
-In fact, one study found they had the largest fan base of any college sports team.
+Get ready for a sea of red in football season.
+The Ohio State Buckeyes have passionate fans–one study found they had the largest fan base of any collegiate sports team.

 But the state’s love of sport doesn’t end there.
 Support teams playing at a high level in soccer, baseball, hockey, football, and more!
-Across Ohio are multiple professional teams, such as the Cleveland Indians, Cleveland Cavaliers, Cincinnati Bengals, and Columbus Blue Jackets.
+Across Ohio are multiple professional teams:

 For fitness enthusiasts, the annual Arnold Sporting Competition takes place in Columbus and is a must-attend event.
-But other significant events include the Quarter Horse Congress, the Pro Football Hame of Fame annual induction, and the tennis Western & Southern Open.
+Other significant sporting events include the Quarter Horse Congress, the Pro Football Hame of Fame annual induction, and the tennis Western & Southern Open.

 The Cincinnati area has become a hub for craft beer, with over 40 breweries in the region.
 Columbus is home to several award-winning breweries, while Cleveland also has a bustling craft beer scene.
 Whether you’re looking for an IPA, a stout, or something else, Ohio has craft beer to fit your tastes.

 Ohio’s cuisine is as diverse as its culture.
-From classic Ohio-style foods like Cincinnati chili and Cleveland corned beef to more specialty fare like pierogies and baklava, you can find something delicious no matter what your palate prefers.
-The state also has a thriving food truck scene, so you can enjoy some of the best street food in the country.
-It’s also the home state for Wendy’s and Bob Evans.
-You’re welcome.
+Experience classic Ohio-style foods like Cincinnati chili and Cleveland corned beef.
+Historic districts have more specialty fare like pierogies and baklava.
+The state also has a thriving food truck scene so that you can enjoy some of the best street food in the country.
+It’s also the home state for fast food chains Wendy’s and Bob Evans.
+Find something delicious no matter what your palate prefers.

-Outdoor enthusiasts will find plenty to see and do in the Buckeye State.
-Ohio offers diverse landscapes, from expansive flat farmlands to enchanting hills covered in lush fields and dense forests.
+Outdoor enthusiasts may think of Ohio as flat.
+It’s true the central area is known more for its cornfields, but the Buckeye State may surprise you with its parks.
+Ohio has diverse landscapes.
+Those expansive flat farmlands give way to enchanting hills covered in lush fields and dense forests.
 The state and local cities have extensively tried to protect the state’s natural resources, which is why its municipal MetroPark systems are among the nation’s best.

 The Cuyahoga Valley National Park is a great place to explore, with over 125 miles of trails for hiking and biking.
-Hocking Hills State Park is also a popular destination for its stunning rock features and waterfalls.
-Several dozen other state parks offer access to these activities, plus camping, fishing, snow sports, and rock climbing.
+People also love the Hocking Hills State Park with its stunning rock features and waterfalls.
+Mohican State Park has the best mountain bike trail in Ohio, at 25 miles, and a popular scenic river for canoe floats.
+Over a dozen other state parks have access to recreational activities like camping, fishing, winter sports, and rock climbing.

 Lake Erie beautiful sunrise

-You can visit the beautiful shoreline of Lake Erie in the north, where vacation getaways such as Kelley’s Island and Put-In-Bay draw summer visitors.
-Go fishing for walleye or perch, or enjoy the view from the parks at Marble Head or Sandusky.
+You can visit the beautiful shoreline of Lake Erie in the north, where vacation getaways such as Kelleys Island and Put-In-Bay draw summer visitors.
+Go fishing for walleye or perch, or enjoy the view from the Marble Head Peninsula or Sandusky parks.
 But you don’t have to go that far for boating or fishing.
-The state has many large lakes, reservoirs, and scenic-designated rivers like the Tuscarawas and Mohican.
+The state has many large lakes and reservoirs like Buckeye Lake and Grand Lake at St. Marys State Park.
+Even more scenic-designated rivers like the Tuscarawas and Great Miami flow across the landscape on their way to meet the mighty Ohio River on the southern border.

 Other top attractions